By Glenys Livingstone Ph.D.

 Language is a primary habitat of the human (Swimme Canticle, video 9).
 Wisdom traditions have always understood the power of speech and image; the Western technological-scientific culture has forgotten a reverence for this capacity.
 The Wheel of the Year as it was celebrated in this research, and still is, has been a remembering of this power, a consciousness of what we are spelling out.
 It has been a “spell of the sensuous” – of the “sens-ible” (Abram The Spell of the Sensuous), wherein the language has been regarded as material – as hard as rocks – as real.
 The participants and I have spoken, danced and dreamed a Language, a sacred metaphor, that we understood as resonant with the evolutionary cosmic dynamics.
 All speech participates in the creation of something; it may participate in the Creative Act which is ongoing in every moment, at one with every breath and action.
 I sense the celebration of the Wheel of the Year as a Creative Gaian Power wherein our small daily acts and “even the way you breathe can make a difference” (Gloria Feman Orenstein in Ardinger A Woman’s Book of Rituals and Celebrationsx).

-The dates on my diagram are traditional and for the Southern Hemisphere.
+The dates on this diagram are traditional and for the Southern Hemisphere: it is the diagram in the print version of my book PaGaian Cosmology.
+For an updated version (2020) for each hemisphere: see PaGaian Wheel of the Year.
 For global times and places see: archaeoastronomy.com

 For this research, as I dwelt on the evolution of the ritual scripts beginning with the deep Autumn Seasonal Moment of Halloween or Samhain as it is known traditionally, I felt how this holy moment of the darkest time of the year may express poetically the face of the Old One/Crone moving into Mother – the face of the Crone as Creator, how Her transformation of death, was a moment of Creative Conception, the seeding of the Yet-to-Be12.
 I remembered Demeter’s pronouncement at Autumn Equinox ritual as the Seed descends: ”You will return as Mother, Co-Creator with me …” (Livingstone PC 241), and I made the connection that with Samhain – in Deep Autumn, the next transition of the Wheel of the Year – we begin this journey to Co-Creation, with the power of conception, imagining the new.
 I thought about how this power of Conception at Samhain – as a power of the Old Dark One – corresponded to the power of fertility at Beltaine – High Spring, polar opposite Deep Autumn – when the face of the Virgin/Young One moves into the Mother.
 I traced a trail, and noticed relationships including how the polar opposite Sabbats corresponded: